 Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

-As an immunocompromised or high-risk individual, surges like this one can bring with them an extra wave of concern — and understandably so.
-But fortunately, many of the same mitigation efforts you’ve followed all along still apply to keeping you safe, and there are also several additional steps you can take (like speaking to your doctor about preventive treatments) that weren’t available at the beginning of the pandemic.
+As an immunocompromised or high-risk individual, new subvariants like these can bring with them an extra wave of concern — and understandably so.
+But fortunately, many of the same mitigation efforts you’ve followed all along still apply to keeping you safe, and there are also several additional steps you can take (like speaking to your doctor about COVID action plan).

 Here are five reminders to keep in mind as you navigate the latest COVID-19 surge.